 Chief Executive Officer

-Our Vision, Mission and Core Values
+Vision, Mission, Purpose & Core Values

-Our Vision
+Vision

-Our vision is to empower our people to serve our members and communities, to enhance their lives by providing safe, affordable, reliable and sustainable energy services.
+Our Vision is to empower our people to serve our members and communities, to enhance their lives by providing safe, affordable, reliable, and sustainable energy services.

-Our Mission
+Mission

 - Safety